Table Of Contents

 The Digital Record of Transactions

 Adapted from the old system of recording the details of commodities like fresh produce and precious metals, public ledgers are just a more advanced record-keeping and public verification mechanism.
-The ledger keeps the identities of all users anonymous, but their cryptocurrency balances, and a record of previous transactions are maintained for scrutiny.
+The ledger keeps users’ identities anonymous, but maintains their cryptocurrency balances and previous transactions for scrutiny.

 Bitcoin transactions are pseudo-anonymous.
 This means they are not completely anonymous, as the transactions can be identified by using a blockchain address.
 An individual can have multiple addresses, just as they can have multiple usernames and passwords for a single account.
 Internet Protocol (IP) addresses or other identifying information are not required to conduct the transaction.